lando/lando/docs/tutorials/mean.md

 ### Installing application dependencies

-Because most MEAN projects will require you `npm install` before they can start succesfully Lando will automatically run `npm install` before it runs what you specify as your `commmand`.
+Because most MEAN projects will require you `npm install` before they can start successfully Lando will automatically run `npm install` before it runs what you specify as your `commmand`.
 You can, however, alter this to whatever you need.

 ```yaml
 recipe: mean